-The Vermont Advanced Computing Core (VACC) is a core research facility offering research computing services to UVM faculty, staff and students, as well as to strategic partners in academia, government and businesses statewide.
-The VACC was made possible by grants from the National Aeronautics and Space Administration (NASA) with strong support from U.S. Senator Patrick Leahy and Vermont EPSCoR.
+The Vermont Advanced Computing Core (VACC) is a core research facility offering research computing services to UVM faculty, staff and students, as well as to strategic partners.
+The VACC was made possible by founding grants from the National Aeronautics and Space Administration (NASA) with strong support from U.S. Senator Patrick Leahy and Vermont EPSCoR.

 VACC's mission includes strategic support in three key areas: